Relative homotopy groups and Serre fibrations for polynomial maps: Introduction

-Our main tool is a characterization of a Serre fibration by the so-called vanishing and emerging cycles due to G.~Meigniez~\cite{Mei02}.
 It is worth noting that for a complex polynomial map $f:\C^m\to\C^{m-1}$, it is known that the fiber $f^{-1}(t_0)$ over a regular value $t_0\in\C^{m-1}$ of $f$ is not atypical if and only if the inclusion of each fiber $f^{-1}(t)$ into $f^{-1}(D_{t_0})$ is a weak homotopy equivalence for all $t\in D_{t_0}$~\cite[Theorem 4.4]{Ngu13}.
+The above theorem asserts that, instead of checking the weak homotopy equivalence for all $t\in D_{t_0}$, we only need to check weak homotopy equivalences for a finite number of s-arcs starting at $t_0$.

-In Section~2, we recall the definitions of vanishing and emerging cycles in~\cite{Mei02}.
-In Section~3, we study vanishing and emerging cycles of a fibration over an s-arc.
-Section~4 is devoted to the proof of Theorem~\ref{thm11}.
-In Section~5, we give a polynomial map $f:\R^5\to\R^3$ whose fiber $f^{-1}(0)$ over $0\in\R^3$ is atypical, but there exists an s-arc $\delta_{S'}$ on $\R^3$ at $0\in\R^3$ such that the homology groups of $f^{-1}(0)$ are the same as those of the fibers over $\delta_{S'}\setminus\{0\}$.
-The fiber $f^{-1}(0)$ of this example is atypical since $\pi_2(f,\delta_{S'})$ is non-trivial.
+In Section~2, we introduce the stratification that we use in this paper and recall the definitions of vanishing and emerging cycles in~\cite{Mei02}.
+In Section~3, we study vanishing and emerging cycles of $f:f^{-1}(D_{t_0})\to D_{t_0}$ over s-arcs.
+Section~4 is devoted to the proofs of Theorems~\ref{thm01} and~\ref{thm11}.
+In Section~5, we give an example of a fibered map given by polynomials that has an atypical fiber with the same topology as its nearby fiber but has non-trivial vanishing and emerging $1$-cycles.